nusov/cinder-zfs/README.md

 zfs_type=thin
 ```
 # Known issues
-* Migrations between multiple cinder backends are not triggered on Pike
+* Migrations between multiple cinder backends are not triggering on Pike